Charlton House TRA Chairman

 I live with my wife, son and granddaughter in Charlton House Brentford.

-I have been working (unpaid) as a tenant association representative since 2002 and have been the elected Chairman of The Charlton House Residents Association for some 8 Years
+I have been a member of the tenants association since 2002 and have been the elected Chairman of The Charlton House Residents Association for some 10 or so Years.

 I am the current Chairman of The Charlton House Residents Association but anything you read on these pages are my personal thoughts, observation and experiences, any statistics quoted are fact and can be obtained from various sources on the internet.

-My thoughts and observations, plus my personal experiences dealing with Hounslow Council as the Chairman of HFTRA.
+My thoughts and observations, plus my personal experiences dealing with Hounslow Council.

 Some of my statements below may sound contradictory but I hope you understand where I am coming from.